-At its heart, Buttered Veg is a celebration of vegetables.
-Today, we are celebrating Baby Turnips and Greens.
-These, my friends, are (slightly) bitter beauties.
+The Buttered Veg website is a celebration of vegetables.
+Today, we are celebrating baby turnips and greens.
+These, my friends, are some bitter beauties.Jump to Recipe

 Turnips are hearty critters.
 They grow in cold climates, so Canadians, Northern Europeans, North Indians, and Americans should all be familiar with this vegetable.

-In this dish, I recommend sourcing baby turnips.
-Their texture is more delicate and airy than regular turnips, and the skins don’t need to be peeled.
+In this dish, I recommend finding baby turnips.
+Their texture is more delicate and light than regular turnips, the taste is sweeter, and the skins don’t need to be peeled.

 As for the greens, you can use any type you have in the fridge that you would normally cook, including turnip tops if you can get them.

 Leeks have a wonderfully sweet and mild onion flavor that helps to marry the baby turnips and leafy greens together.
 If you don’t have leeks, green onions also work well.

 I didn't understand this piece of advice at the time, but through experimentation I have realized turmeric really does work beautifully in most vegetable dishes, and this is particularly true for greens.

-So this dish is packed with preventative medicinal properties.
+Overall, this dish is packed with preventative medicinal properties.

 After all my talk, I hope you feel excited to try this dish.
 Don’t worry that someone won’t like it.

-Recipe for Braised Baby Turnips and Greens With Turmeric, Garlic, and Lime Juice
+Recipe for Braised Baby Turnips and Greens

 - 5-6 baby turnips, parboiled and sliced into half-inch wedges

-- 1/2 teaspoon fresh lime juice
+- ½ teaspoon fresh lime juice

 - When turnips are cool enough to handle, slice them into half-inch wedges.
-If they are baby white-skinned turnips, the skins should be thin, and there will be no need to peel.
-If the skins have a purple tinge, peel them before slicing.
+If they are baby turnips, there's no need to peel.
+If the skins are thicker, peel them before slicing.
 Set aside until needed.

 - Follow the same preparation with the leeks.
-Slice leeks into 6 inch lengths, and then in half lengthwise.
+Slice leeks into 6-inch lengths, and then in half lengthwise.
 Slice each half lengthwise again.
 Chop into half-inch pieces.
 Plunge into a bowl of cold water and swish around with your fingers.
 Set aside until needed.